Frontier Internet Review 2021

 |Simply FiOS Gig Service||$74.99‡||1000 Mbps||Unlimited||View Plans|

-The fastest Frontier fiber plan, Simply FiOS Gig Service, costs almost $75 a month.
-That may seem too expensive, but the price for the speed you get is actually one of the best when compared to other internet providers.
+The fastest Frontier fiber plan with 1,000 Mbps speeds rings in at about $75 a month.
+That’s one of the best prices we’ve seen for gig speeds when compared to other internet providers.
 And if you want the fastest internet possible, then those 1 Gbps speeds will certainly do the trick.

 We’ll help you figure out which speed is right for you in our guide to download speeds.

-If you don’t live in an area where Frontier FiOS is available, you’re not out of luck.
-Frontier also has DSL options that come at fairly low prices.
-But the speeds max out at 45 Mbps.
+But if you don’t live in an area where Frontier FiberOptic is available, you’re not out of luck.
+Frontier also has DSL options that come at fairly low prices—but its DSL speeds max out at 45 Mbps.